 The final option is minibuses (小车, xiăochē; or 包车, bāochē) seating up to twenty people, common on routes of less than 100km or so.
 They cost a little more than the same journey by ordinary bus, can be extremely cramped, and often circuit the departure point for ages until they have filled up.

-China’s airlines link all major cities.
-The main operators are Air China (w http://www.airchina.com.cn), China Southern (w http://www.cs-air.com) and China Eastern (w http://www.ce-air.com), which – along with smaller regional companies – are overseen by the Civil Aviation Administration of China, or CAAC.
-Flying is a luxury worth considering for long distances as prices compare with soft-sleeper train travel; planes are modern and well maintained and service is good.
+China’s airlines link all major cities, and services are becoming more and more regular.
+The main operators are Air China (http://www.airchina.com.cn), China Southern (cs-air.com), China Eastern (http://www.ce-air.com) and Hainan Airlines (global.hnair.com); along with smaller regional companies they are overseen by the Civil Aviation Administration of China, or CAAC.
+Flying is a luxury worth considering for long distances, especially since prices can actually be lower than soft-sleeper train travel; planes are modern and well maintained and service is good.

-Buying tickets from local airline offices or hotel desk tour agents is easy, and there seem to be enough flights along popular routes to cope with demand.
+Buying tickets from local airline offices or hotel desk tour agents is easy, and there are enough flights along popular routes to cope with demand.
 Agents often give substantial discounts on advertised fares, especially if you book a day or two in advance.
-Competitive fares are available if you buy e-tickets online at w http://www.elong.net or w english.ctrip.com.
-You’ll need to provide a phone number to confirm the booking and to book more than 24 hours in advance if using an overseas credit card.
+Competitive fares are available if you buy e-tickets online at elong.net or english.ctrip.com.
+You’ll need to provide a phone number to confirm the booking (your hotel’s will do), and to book more than 24 hours in advance if using an overseas credit card.

 Though there are few public ferries in China, you can make one of the world’s great river journeys down the Yangzi between Chongqing and Yichang, via the mighty Three Gorges – though the spectacle has been lessened by the construction of the giant Three Gorges Dam.
-Another favourite is the day-cruise down the Li River between Guilin and Yangshuo in southwestern Guangxi province, past a forest of pointy mountains looking just like a Chinese scroll painting.
-By sea, there are passenger ferries between Hong Kong and Macau; between Guangxi and Hainan Island; and from ports in Shandong and Shanghai to neighbouring South Korea and Japan.
+Another favourite is the day-cruise down the Li River between Guilin and Yangshuo in southwestern Guangxi province, past a forest of pointy pinnacles looking just like a Chinese scroll painting.
+By sea, there are passenger ferries between Hong Kong and Macau, and between Guangxi and Hainan Island.

 Conditions on board are greatly variable, but on overnight trips there’s always a choice of classes – sometimes as many as six – which can range from a bamboo mat on the floor right through to private cabins.
 Don’t expect anything too impressive, however; many mainland services are cramped and overcrowded, and cabins, even in first-class, are grimly functional.